 - Recipient, Distinguished Graduate Award, Seton Hall University School of Law (2018)

 - Certified Civil Trial Attorney, Supreme Court of New Jersey

-- Named, One of New Jersey’s “Top 40 Lawyers under 40” by the New Jersey Law Journal
+- Included in One of New Jersey’s “Top 40 Lawyers under 40” list conferred by the New Jersey Law Journal

-- Recipient, Young Alumni Achievement Award, Peter W. Rodino, Jr. Law Society, Seton Hall University School of Law
+- Recipient, Achievement Award, Peter W. Rodino, Jr. Law Society, Seton Hall University School of Law

 Memberships & Affiliations